Euronext plagued by two glitches Monday, latest exchange to go down

 “It is a huge embarrassment to Euronext,” said James Angel, a finance professor at Georgetown University who specializes in market structure.
 But he added it was surprising that there were not more such glitches “because our trading networks are very complex IT systems.”

-The last major outage on a U.S. exchange was in 2018, when Intercontinental Exchange Inc’s New York Stock Exchange (NYSE) suspended trading in five stocks, including Amazon and Alphabet, for part of the day due to a technical problem.
+The last major outage on a U.S. exchange was in 2018, when Intercontinental Exchange Inc's ICE.N New York Stock Exchange (NYSE) suspended trading in five stocks, including Amazon AMZN.O and Alphabet GOOGL.O, for part of the day due to a technical problem.

 One of the most bizarre reasons for an outage was in 1994, when a squirrel chewed through a power line in Trumbull, Connecticut, where the Nasdaq used to keep its servers, setting off a sequence of events that shut down trading on the Nasdaq for nearly an hour and a half.